-This post was written by John Troy, founder of WorkMonger and Fuqua MBA 2009 alumnus.
+This post was written by John Troy, founder of WorkMonger and Fuqua MBA 2009 alumnus, in September 2015.
 He is also a former sector switcher who remains thrilled he made the transition to the social impact sector.
 Learn more and stay connected with WorkMonger on Facebook, Twitter, and LinkedIn.

 Over the last 6 years, I’ve worked with hundreds of people looking to switch from the private sector to an organization where social impact, not profit, is the primary bottom line.
 I, too, switched from the private sector to a non-profit and as a non-profit director I frequently hired sector switchers.
 But navigating the transition from the private sector is difficult and not for everyone.
 How do you know if making the jump is right for you?

 Below are 3 lessons I’ve learned along the way:

 There is a myth that the social impact sector is an easier lifestyle with fewer hours and a less demanding work environment.

 I’m not sure how this myth started but it has persisted.
 What some fail to realize is that the leaders of social impact organizations are no less relentless in achieving their missions than private sector employers are in maximizing profit.
 Long hours, challenging work environments, demanding bosses – these characteristics are driven by an organization’s leadership and culture, not by whether it is for-profit or non-profit.
 I’ve worked with non-profits where employees worked hours comparable to the 80+ hour work weeks I averaged as an investment banking analyst at Citigroup.
 And I’ve worked with easy-going, relaxed, 9 to 5 non-profits.
 The private sector also has both types of organizations (and everything in between).
 So don’t make the switch for work/life balance.
 Switch because you care about the mission and impact of the organization and you are passionate about using your skills to make a difference.